About

 Co-founded Petfolk

-My sister Audrey came to me with a vision.
-Growing up on a ranch, we learned something simple: when animals need medical care, you don’t make them wait.
-So we built Petfolk around that insight—connected care for pets.
-40+ care centers across 8 states.
-NPS 90+—the most loved veterinary care group in every market we serve.
+Mike’s sister, Dr. Audrey Wystrach, came to him with a vision.
+Growing up on a ranch, they had learned something simple: when animals need medical care, you don’t make them wait.
+They built Petfolk around that insight — modern veterinary care for pets.
+40+ care centers across 8 states, recognized by Newsweek as one of America’s best veterinary hospitals.

-Cutting Horse · $75M Fund I · 14 portfolio companies
+Mike & Chris Protasewich — Cutting Horse · $75M Fund I

 The Fund